AlphaLU/Reverse-Shell-Paramiko/README.md

 # Reverse-Shell-Paramiko
-Using Paramiko in order to execute a reverse shell on target machine.
+Using Paramiko to execute a reverse shell on target machine.